-Our Festival of Ageing ran from 2nd to 15th 2018 July and was a great success.
-Check back here regularly for more details, photos and stories as we will be publishing the fortnight's 'best moments' in due course.
+Our Festival of Ageing ran from 2nd - 15th July 2018 and was a great success.

 Ambition for Ageing festival attracts over 8000 people across Greater Manchester.